CSCI2010U/Lab01/README.md

 ## Part 1
 Now that we have the software that we need, let's write a simple program in Java.

+_**Note:** Do not modify any files in this repository, except for the following:_
+- `src/main/java/Lab01.java`
+- `src/main/java/Battle.java`
+- `src/main/java/TaylorSeries.java`

-We'll create a Java class, called `Battle`.  `Battle` will have a `main` method, which will be provided, below.
+We'll create a Java class, called `Battle`.
+The `Battle` class can already be found in this repository (in `src/main/java`).  `Battle` will have a `main` method, which will be provided, below.
 Your job will be to simulate a simple battle between two RPG game “pocket monsters”: Chikapu and Zarichard by creating an instance of `Battle` and repeatedly invoking the `simulateRound` function until the either the function `isMonster1Fainted` returns `true` or the function `isMonster2Fainted` returns `true`.
 The `simulateRound` function will simulate Chikapu attacking Zarichard, and then Zarichard attacking Chikapu.
 The damage dealt by each attack is determined by the following formula:

 `damage = attacker's attack – defender's defense`

 The `isMonster1Fainted` and `isMonster2Fainted` simply return true if the corresponding monster has HP <= 0.
 Each of the instance variables should also have corresponding get methods (e.g. `getMonster1HP` and `getMonster2Attack`).

-Some code to initialize the two characters is given below:
+Some code, which is included in the `Lab01.java` file's `main` function in the respository, to initialize the two characters is given below:

 ```
 String chikapuName = "Chikapu";